-on reputation score

-Enable filtering based Select this checkbox in order to enable filtering based on the reputation score of hosts on the internal network.
+Enable filtering based on reputation score Select this checkbox in order to enable filtering based on the reputation score of hosts on the internal network.
 To enable host reputation management and to define the hosts concerned with the calculation of a reputation score, go to the Application protection > Host reputation module.

-This field allows selecting the reputation score above which () or below which () the filter rule will apply to the monitored destination hosts.
+Reputation score This field allows selecting the reputation score above which (\bigcirc) or below which (\bigcirc) the filter rule will apply to the monitored destination hosts.

-Outgoing interface

-This option allows selecting the outgoing interface for the translated traffic.
+Outgoing interface This option allows selecting the outgoing interface for the translated traffic.
 By default, the firewall selects it automatically according to the operation and source and destination IP addresses.
-It can be modified to restrict the rule to a particular interface
+It can be modified to restrict the rule to a particular interface.

-ARP publication

-This option makes the IP address to be published available via the firewall's MAC address.
+ARP publication This option makes the IP address to be published available via the firewall's MAC address.